musabalbishi/react-online-store/README.md

 # react-online-store

-an online store using React Js for different items and products.
+React Js online store for different items and products using [FakeStore API](https://fakestoreapi.com/docs) to get the data.